tubayapa/Music-Player/README.md

 Features <br>

-Responsive Design: The player is designed to adapt to different screen sizes, ensuring a seamless experience across devices.
+Responsive Design: The player is designed to adapt to different screen sizes, ensuring a seamless experience across devices.<br>

-Dynamic Song Loading: The player dynamically loads song information, including name, artist, and album art, creating a dynamic and engaging user interface.
+Dynamic Song Loading: The player dynamically loads song information, including name, artist, and album art, creating a dynamic and engaging user interface.<br>

 Play Controls: Users can easily play or pause the music using the intuitive play/pause button.
-The play icon transforms into a pause icon during playback.
+The play icon transforms into a pause icon during playback.<br>

-Track Navigation: Navigate through the playlist with the next and previous buttons, making it easy to switch between songs.
+Track Navigation: Navigate through the playlist with the next and previous buttons, making it easy to switch between songs. <br>

 Progress Bar: Visualize the progress of the currently playing song with a progress bar.
-Users can also click on the progress bar to jump to a specific part of the track.
+Users can also click on the progress bar to jump to a specific part of the track. <br>

-Time Details: The player displays both the current and total duration of the song, allowing users to keep track of the progress.
+Time Details: The player displays both the current and total duration of the song, allowing users to keep track of the progress.<br>

-Repeat and Shuffle: Users can choose to repeat the current track or shuffle through the playlist for a more dynamic listening experience.
+Repeat and Shuffle: Users can choose to repeat the current track or shuffle through the playlist for a more dynamic listening experience.<br>

+****

 Usage <br>